The Hackmatack Children’s Choice Book Award is a literary program designed for young readers and based in Atlantic Canada.

 - to promote and advance reading and literacy among school-aged children in Atlantic Canada

-- to foster the development and appreciation of writing in Nova Scotia, Newfoundland, New Brunswick, and Prince Edward Island, in both official languages, through a reading program
+- to foster the development and appreciation of writing in both of Canada’s official languages, through a reading program

 - to encourage a greater official public recognition of the work of Canadian writers